Synchronicity reveals the meaningful connection between the subjective and objective world.– Carl Jung

+So, what actually creates synchronicity?
 Common explanations for the origins of synchronicity include the following:

 - The unconscious mind.
 We get warning messages in our dreams, so why can’t we get them in waking life as well?
 Our unconscious mind influences a lot of our behavior, and at the same time, can also communicate with us.
 Spiritual signs and omens (or instances of synchronicity) are the unconscious mind’s way of guiding us.

 - Harmony of energy.
-As everything consists of tiny vibrating atoms (aka. energy), synchronicity could also be a manifestation of global/environmental harmony, where the frequencies and vibrations of the moment sync together in perfect equilibrium (or Oneness) producing such uncanny experiences.
+As everything consists of tiny vibrating atoms (aka. energy), synchronicity could also be a manifestation of global/environmental harmony, where the frequencies and vibrations of the moment sync together in perfect equilibrium (or Oneness) producing uncanny experiences.

 - Law of attraction.
 This theory states that good and bad events in life are caused by your thoughts and feelings.
 Thus “like attracts like,” which possibly explains why synchronicity occurs.

 - Psychic abilities.
-Synchronicity is also thought to be a manifestation of psychic abilities where, for example, we intuit that a certain person will call us or significant event will befall us, and it does.
+Synchronicity is also thought to be a manifestation of psychic abilities where, for example, we intuit that a certain person will call us or a significant event will befall us, and it does.